Introduction

 Besides Ajax API, starting with version 5.4.0 onwards, you can use HTML5 WebSockets to exchange messages with the broker from your browser.

 HTML 5 introduced web sockets, as a standardized way to communicate asynchronously with the server from a web page.
 This is practically an ideal channel for implementing asynchronous messaging for web pages.
-Also, since JavaScript easily handles text and JSON formatted data, Stomp protocol is a natural choice for the wire protocol to be used over web sockets.
+Since JavaScript easily handles text and JSON formatted data, Stomp protocol is a good choice for the wire protocol to be used over web sockets.
+Since version 5.9.0, we also support efficient binary MQTT protocol over Web sockets.

-This solution should bring better messaging capabilities to JavaScript clients then simple Ajax API, as implementing Stomp in JavaScript brings much more messaging-oriented API and features such as transactions, for example.
+This solution should bring better messaging capabilities to JavaScript clients then simple Ajax API, as implementing Stomp or MQTT in JavaScript brings much more messaging-oriented API and features such as transactions, for example.

 Configuration

-ActiveMQ comes with WebSocket transport which implements Stomp over WebSockets functionality.
+ActiveMQ Classic comes with WebSocket transport which implements Stomp over WebSockets functionality.

-To configure it, you need to place something like this to your ActiveMQ configuration file
+To configure it, you need to place something like this to your ActiveMQ Classic configuration file

 <transportConnectors>